protocol-registries/http-fields/README.md

 Fields defined by standards-defined specifications will have a status of "permanent"; most other fields will have a status of "provisional."
 See [the HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.registry) for details.

+As per [IANA guidelines](https://www.rfc-editor.org/rfc/rfc8126.html#section-9.6), field names that are no longer in use should be marked as "obsoleted", and those whose use is not recommended should have a status of "decprecated".

 ### Suitable Specification Documents

 Specification documents are required for permanent registration, and encouraged for provisional registrations.
 They need to be publicly available and reasonably stable.